SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 Let's now talk about transparent communication processes.
 There are several options available to establish transparent communication with everyone involved in an open source project.
-However, the choice of communication channel depends on the team size, which also influences the frequency of communications.
+However, the choice of communication channel depends on several factors, we can divide these in two **improvement requests** provenance, persistency and urgency, and **team size**.
+These two will influence the frequency of communications.

 From the start of your project, use open and public communication channels for members of your project.
-Issue threads, mailing lists and other online forums work well for open source projects, and scale well as your project grows.
-As your team grows you may need to create additional and separated communication channels, so that you reach your target audience on time, and with announcements that benefit a specific audience.
+For example, issue threads, mailing lists and other online forums/chats work well for open source projects, and scale well as your project grows.
+You also need to have a plant to handling growth, you may need to create additional and separated communication channels, so that you reach your target audience on time, and with announcements that benefit a specific audience.

 > ## Discussion: Develop communication strategies
 > #### Time: 5 minutes
 > Let's discuss what types of communication channels do people prefer.
 Think about the team size,
+> and what kind of improvements will be addressed in your software.
-> and what would be most convenient way for people to communicate and get updates.
+> What would be the most convenient way for people to communicate and get updates?
 >
 > > ## Solution
 > >